chakravarthi-giduthuri/chakravarthi-giduthuri/README.md

-- 🔭 I’m currently studying
+- 🔭 I’m currently doing Intern
 - 🌱 I’m currently learning ...
-JavaScript
+Hadoop
 - 👯 I’m looking to collaborate with ... everyone
 - 🤔 I’m looking for help with ...
 BigData
 - 💬 Ask me about ...
 Python